tony-reddington/discover-wicklow/README.md

 #### The user goals will be to:
 * Research information in the Wicklow region for their his/her next trip.
-* Easily isolate map marker information using buttons by Sights, Walking trails, Hotels and Restaurants.
+* View marker information by clicking buttons.
-* Find website and contact information for each map marker where available.
+* Find brief overview and website for each map marker where available.
 * View selection of photography for travel inspiration with text showing where each image was taken.
 * Contact the website owner for further travel information and guidance.